Skip to Content

 Beautiful weather

 Sun, sun, sun.
-Cabo is quite literally one of the sunniest places in the world.
+Another thing you’ll want to know about Los Cabos is that it’s quite literally one of the sunniest places in the world.

 Ask “What is Los Cabos known for?” and the top answer will likely be its great weather.